app-sapiens/em-webview-app/Readme.md

 The package.json has helper scripts to run, publish, build and upload each variant of the application.

+You will need to login to your Expo account before you build or upload.

 ```shell
 # build ios ipa
 yarn build-ios-prod